Introduction

 Phased Rollout Strategy

-Geographic Phasing: Roll out by location, starting with highest-readiness sites.
-A national retail chain prioritized locations with:
+Geographic phasing rolls out by location, starting with highest-readiness sites.
+A national retail chain prioritized locations with strong local leadership supportive of change, adequate technology infrastructure, representative customer base and transaction volume, and proximity to support resources for troubleshooting.

-Functional Phasing: Implement across different business functions sequentially.
-A BPO company rolled out their transformed quality assurance process to customer service, then technical support, then sales—learning from each phase to improve subsequent rollouts.
+Functional phasing implements across different business functions sequentially.
+A BPO company rolled out their transformed quality assurance process to customer service first, then technical support, then sales, learning from each phase to improve subsequent rollouts.

-Volume Phasing: Gradually increase the percentage of volume processed through new workflows.
-Start with 10% of transactions, monitor performance, increase to 25%, then 50%, then 100% as confidence and capability build.
+Volume phasing gradually increases the percentage of volume processed through new workflows.
+Starting with 10% of transactions, monitoring performance, then increasing to 25%, then 50%, then 100% as confidence and capability build provides a controlled ramp that catches issues before they affect the full operation.

 Building Process Governance